Hypnobirthing Didn't Fix My Fear of Giving Birth. Here's Why - And What Actually Helps.

 Not ready to read the full article?
 Jump to:

-If this is you, I need you to know something: you haven't failed at hypnobirthing.
+Now you feel like you've failed at the one thing that was supposed to help.
+But here's what I want you to know before you read any further: you haven't failed at hypnobirthing.
 Hypnobirthing has failed to address what you actually need.

 Why You're Not "Failing" at Hypnobirthing